Lukasseirl/Tiny_Tapeout_Scoreboard/docs/info.md

 To test the animation I wrote a simple testbenchfile *display_controller_tb.v* that sets the score of the players to P1=12 and P2=7 and simulates the animation.

 The screenshot below shows the results of the gtkwave simulation.
-At first we can see the blinking 'P1' text where both segments are alternating set to **off** and **P1** so that 'P1' appers blinking two times.
+At first we can see the blinking 'P1' text where both segments are alternating set to **OFF** and **P1** so that **P1** appers blinking two times.
 Just to remember, 10 = segments off, 11 = 'P'.
 After the blinking we can see that the score '12' of player 1 is shown.
 After that the same process begins for player 2.
+The simulation shows that the animation is working.

 <img width="2366" height="316" alt="grafik" src="https://github.com/user-attachments/assets/4555641e-f493-466a-b531-0064ecf0d58f" />

 ## Dual 7 Segment Driver
 The dual 7 segment display driver *dual_7_seg.v* has an input for the ones and the tens.
-Furthermore it has 2x 7 bit outputs to control the individual segments of the displays.
+Furthermore it has 2x 7-bit outputs to control the individual segments of the two 7-segment displays.

 ```
 module dual_7_seg